flpet-ibm/zUnitandVTP/README.md

 # zUnitandVTP
 This sample code can be use to demo zUnit for IMS.

-Also this is a useful example of code IMS support in ADDI
+Also this is a useful example of code IMS support in ADDI.

+The installation is a bit of a catch-22, as the scripts will clone the Git repo to your ADDI Server, but the script do the close is in the repo.
+So how to get the script to the server?
+You can download the whole repo by using "Download as Zip", and from there extract the ADDI scripts/build_Flemmings_Samples.bat and run that.

 To add to ADDI :
 - Create a project in ADDI